CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-variables.md

 * {$city}
 * {$email}

-You can either use this variables directory, or you can use them as member of one of the predefined objects {$profile}, {$subprofile} and {$destination}
+You can either use this variables directly, or you can use them as member of one of the predefined objects {$profile}, {$subprofile} and {$destination}

 ## Mailings to profiles